 I cannot praise Hot Tubs In France enough.
 We were recommended to them by a friend after he purchased a tub a few months ago.
 From the very first meeting with Nicola and Tim they have provided an excellent service.
 They genuinely care and want you to be happy with your purchase.
 Always go the extra mile and nothing is too much trouble.
 Paul G.

 Our Hot Tubs Summer 2021 tour is underway and we had a good turnout at last month's event at Espoir Nature in Loubillé.

-This month, on Saturday 24th July we are on the road again, and we will be at Mad Hatter's kitchen, in Chaunay 79190.
-Charlotte and Glyn are puling out all the stops!
-It's a famous music festival venue, that hosts lots of great bands in the annual Wonderland festivals.
+This month, on Saturday 24th July we are on the road again, and will be at Mad Hatter's Kitchen, in Caunay 79190.
+Charlotte and Glyn are pulling out all the stops!
+It's a famous music festival venue, that hosts lots of great bands at the annual Wonderland festivals.
 But when they told us that they'd arranged for a live band for the 24th it was a wonderful surprise.
-We are looking forward to this event now more than ever, and hope you can join us on the day.
+We're looking forward to this event more than ever now, and hope you can join us on the day.